Bruininks Hall

 Bruininks Hall (/bruːnɪks/ BROO-nihks), formerly the Science Teaching and Student Services (STSS) building, is an academic and student support building at the University of Minnesota.
-Completed in 2010, it is located next to the Washington Avenue Bridge and holds a variety of classrooms (including ten active-learning rooms) and university-wide student services offices.
+Completed in 2010, it is located next to the Washington Avenue Bridge and holds a variety of classrooms (including ten active-learning rooms) and university-wide student services office.

 History

 The Science Teaching and Student Services (STSS) building is located at the site of the University of Minnesota's former Science Classroom Building, which Robert McMaster, the university's vice provost and dean of undergraduate education at the time, had called "a decrepit old structure that had sat [at that location] for decades."
 Construction began on the STSS building in January 2009.
 It was completed in August 2010 and dedicated on August 24.

 On December 12, 2014, the University of Minnesota Board of Regents approved renaming the STSS building to Robert H. Bruininks Hall after Robert Bruininks, the 15th president of the university.
 A dedication ceremony was held for this renaming on May 1, 2015.